Medicinal Cannabis in Europe

 Medical cannabis was only recently legalised by 22 European countries, and it has attracted national attention due to the surrounding controversies from a legal, societal, and ethical perspective.
 However, cannabis is increasingly recognised as a valid medicine to fight pain by the scientific community, and the European Monitoring Centre for Drug and Addiction (EMCDDA) authorised the use of cannabis extracts in drugs in 2017.
 The EU directive defines medical cannabis as “any substance or combination of substances presented for treating or preventing disease in human beings”.

 With the limited research available, most associate the plant with its adverse side effects.
 However, research has shown that this is not the case, and most countries in Europe have decriminalised medical cannabis in some way or another.
 There is now an increasing number of trials being conducted in EU different countries.
+Here is the current legal status of medical cannabis in Europe:

 Under the Narcotics Act s.3.2, cannabis can only be used under the authorisation that it is for scientific research, which will lead to a public benefit.
 In 2017, Germany legalised medical cannabis.